cohere-ai/notebooks/notebooks/llmu/readme.md

 # LLM University

-Here you will find the notebooks companion to the [LLM University course](https://llm.university/).
+Here you will find the notebooks used in the [LLM University course](https://llm.university/).
 It starts with the basics and progresses into more advanced topics.
 If you are new to Cohere, these guides are a great way to get started.

-The recommended approach is to go through the course and follow along in these notebooks.
-Having said that, you can still get a reasonable level of understanding if you only have time to go through the notebooks.

 # Contents